Shubhamraw/Natural-language-processing-and-a-Sentiment-classifier/README.md

     iv.
 Special Characters, common words, rare words and punctuation removal
      v.
 HTML tags removal
-6. Visualization using wordcloud and matplotlib
+6. Visualization using wordcloud and matplotlib to be continued to explain 7.
+8. point clearly
 7. Notebook also contain some advanced text processing and feature extraction operation
 8. Choosing the best machine learning models for text classification